motiwari/BanditPAM/README.md

 ### Option 1: Building with Docker

 We highly recommend building using Docker.
+One can download and install Docker by following instructions at the [Docker install page](https://docs.docker.com/get-docker/).
 Once you have Docker installed and the Docker Daemon is running, run the following commands:

 ```
 /BanditPAM$ chmod +x env_setup.sh